KAfable/Sprint-Challenge--Algorithms/README.md

 #### 1. Analyzing runtime _(3 points)_

-Given 3 blocks of code, identify the runtime of each.
-Justify your answer.
+~~Given 3 blocks of code, identify the runtime of each.
+Justify your answer.~~

 #### 2. Find the highest floor _(3 points)_

-Suppose that you have an n-story building and plenty of eggs.
+~~Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
-Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.
+Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.~~

-Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

 ### Code Challenges

 #### 3. Use recursion to complete the `count_th()` function _(3 points)_

-Inside the `recursive_count_th` directory you'll find the `count_th.py` file.
-In this file, please add your recursive implementation to the `count_th()` method following these rules:
+~~Inside the `recursive_count_th` directory you'll find the `count_th.py` file.
+In this file, please add your recursive implementation to the `count_th()` method following these rules:~~

-- Your function should take in a signle parameter (a string `word`)
-- Your function should return a count of how many occurences of **_"th"_** occur within `word`.
-Case matters.
-- Your function must utilize recursion.
-  - It cannot contain any loops.

-Run `python test_count_th.py` to run the tests for your `count_th()` function to ensure that your implementation is correct.
+~~Run `python test_count_th.py` to run the tests for your `count_th()` function to ensure that your implementation is correct.~~

 #### 4. Understand, plan, & implement the Robot Sort algorithm _(6 points)_